alexg84/GCP/README.md

 # Google Cloud SQL Proxy init.d Service
 Google Cloud provides a proxy connector that allows you to connect a MySQL client to your Google Cloud SQL instance.
 It works great, but doesn't come in a daemon-friendly form.
-We put together this install script and init.d service script to make it a bit easier to manage on an Ubuntu server.  ([Learn more about LSB init scripts](http://wiki.debian.org/LSBInitScripts)).
+We put together this install script and init.d service script to make it a bit easier to manage on an CentOS server.  ([Learn more about LSB init scripts](http://wiki.debian.org/LSBInitScripts)).

 To learn more about Google Cloud SQL Proxy, [check out Google's documentation](https://cloud.google.com/sql/docs/mysql-connect-proxy).